parinitha95/Text_Generator/README.md

 # Text_Prediction
 The given python code aims to build a Recurrent Neural Networks based Language Model.
-Reddit comments were used as training data for the network.
+Word2Vec and the network were trained using the Reddit comments.